 - I receive a request from the police for the result of a blood test?

 Physicians have a professional obligation to document relevant medical information in the patient’s medical record.
 Further, complete and accurate documentation is a key element of good patient care and essential in defending that care if it is later questioned.
 Being aware of and documenting an individual’s cannabis consumption may help to identify potential problems such as Cannabis Use Disorder that can arise from frequent consumption.3

 As a physician, you have an ethical and legal obligation to protect confidential patient information from disclosure—any exceptions are governed by law.
 You may disclose information in a medical record to a third party (such as police, lawyers, and insurance companies) only with the patient’s or substitute-decision maker’s consent, or when authorized by law.

-For more information see the CMPA articles “Why good documentation matters”9 and “When to disclose confidential information.”10
+For more information see the CMPA articles “Writing with care”9 and “When to disclose confidential information.”10

 The bottom line

 - The legal framework governing medical cannabis and the role of healthcare practitioners has not substantively changed following the legalization of recreational cannabis.